 Anything that you say leading up to a trial or court hearing—including what you post on social media—is fair game.
-Social media sites such as Facebook, Instagram, and Twitter are great for connecting with friends and family.
-However, sharing photos with you in supposedly stolen merchandise, spending time with alleged co-conspirators, or holding an open container while driving can be used as evidence in criminal investigations.
+Social media sites such as Facebook, Twitter, and Instagram are excellent for keeping in touch with friends and family.
+But, uploading pictures of you with allegedly stolen goods, hanging out with alleged accomplices, or driving with an open container in your hand can all be used as proof in criminal investigations.

 Keep the following cautions in mind when posting to social media; they may help to mitigate potential damages to your defense:

-How Can Prosecutors Use Social Media in Criminal Law Trials?
+How Do Prosecutors Use Social Media in Criminal Law Trials?

-Social media can and may be used against you in a court of law to discover evidence, confirm or discredit your alibi, develop connections, find other suspects or witnesses, discover incriminatory statements, or show what you, the suspect, were doing prior to the crime.
+Social media can and may be used against you in a court of law to discover evidence, confirm or discredit your alibi, develop connections, find other suspects or witnesses, discover incriminatory statements, or show what you, the suspect, were doing before the crime.

 Here is how the prosecution might use social media in a criminal law trial: